michaelmangelsdorf/myth/spec.md

     0xDB: EH	Take E as page offset and store it into PC - if A is not equal to zero
     0xDC: EZ	Take E as page offset and store it into PC - if A is equal to zero
     0xDD: EN	Take E as page offset and store it into PC - if A is negative (has bit 7 set)
-    0xDE: ER	Take E as page-index, load the index into R, set PC to 80h
+    0xDE: EG	Take E as page-index, load the index into G, set PC to 80h
     0xDF: EC	Take E as page-index, load the index into C, set PC to 0.
 Save return pointer into B_O.
 Decrement L

     0xE0: SU	Take SIR as 8-bit signed number and add it to 16-bit pointer B_O